PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/view-groups.md

 Bulk actions can only be used on custom created groups, when they are created, only then bulk actions will appear.

-Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected attribute values (using the checkboxes).
+Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected group (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
 - Delete selected: This button will delete the selected groups.